fontikar/DIY_Rpkg/README.md

   - testthat
   - roxygen2
   - knitR
-5. Lets get coding! [interactive part]
+5. Lets get coding! [the interactive part!]
   - The main set up
   - Your first function
   - Document it!
   - README
   - Vignette
   - Tests
-6. What makes a good R package? [breakout discussion] *If there is time
+6. What makes a good R package? [a summary discussion] *if there is time
 7. Summary

 ### Additional resources